David E. Reed: Early life and family

 David Reed, son of Frank and Helen Reed, was born in 1927 and grew up in Chicago, Illinois.
 His father was a successful Chicago real estate broker.
 His grandfather, Thomas A. Reed, had migrated to Chicago from central Pennsylvania and worked at the 1893 World’s Columbian Exposition, also known as the "Chicago World’s Fair."
 He started a successful plastering and construction company at the Chicago World's Fair, now known as the Reed Illinois Corporation, which still exists in Chicago to the present day.

-One of Reed’s 2nd great grandfathers: James Pettit (1777–1849), and his son Eber M. Pettit (1802–1885), operated a station on the Underground Railroad in New York state to assist escaping slaves from the South.
+One of Reed’s 2nd great-grandfathers: James Pettit (1777–1849), and his son Eber M. Pettit (1802–1885), operated a station on the Underground Railroad in New York state to assist escaping slaves from the South.
 Eber M. Pettit wrote "Sketches in the History of the Underground Railroad," in 1879, which was reprinted in 1999.
 Jonathan Pettit (1752–1833), Reed's 3rd great-grandfather, served as a captain in the American Revolution in New York state.
 Reed was also related to the Adams presidential family.

-David Reed was married to Marilyn "Mari" Chevalier, then of New York City, from 1961–1977, and had three children.
+David Reed was married to Marilyn "Mari" Chevalier, then of New York City, from 1961 to 1977, and had three children.
 He was married to Audrey Hamilton of Johannesburg, South Africa in the late 1970s.
 He married Irene Whitaker, then of Maryland, in 1988.

 David Reed was an avid sailor.
 At different times while travelling the globe, he was based in New York, Connecticut, Florida, Maryland, and Virginia.